braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/email_setup/ip_warming.md

 {% endalert %}

 {% alert tip %}
 It is normal for mail to be sent to the spam folder during IP warming because your domain and IP have not yet established a positive reputation.
-If mail is landing in your own spam folder, your mail administrator may need to add your Braze sending domain and IP to your company's allow-list.
+If mail lands in your spam folder, your mail administrator may need to add your Braze sending domain and IP to your company's allowlist.
 {% endalert %}

 [18]: {% image_buster /assets/img_archive/email_ip_warming_sends_limit_new.png %}